Ken Larsen's web site - "Urban Growth Machine" definition

 Urban Growth Machine refers to a collection of business people in a community who lobby for growth.
 They do so because they profit from growth.
 The faster a community grows, the more money they will make.

-Tactics of the Urban Growth Machine:
+Tactics of the Urban Growth Machine

 To maximize the likelihood that new projects will be approved by town councils, growth machine people will sponsor their own candidates for town council and board seats.
 [Laguna Beach story]

-They will use Twitter to summon their minions to public forums where "approve or not approve" decisions are made.
+The Growth machine will use Twitter to summon their minions to public forums where "approve or not approve" decisions are made.

 They will push for waiving of taxes for new business.
 In 2016 this is happening with Wegmanns for Chapel Hill. (details) This will raise taxes for the rest of us.